Maydh: Medieval

 In this place there were only two wells and little water; the Governor was displeased at this as we were in great need of water.
 They began to dig in the ground to see if they could find water, and God willed that we should find so much and so good that they made about forty holes, from which they filled in three days more than 1000 casks of water; and so we were replenished with water and so it showed that this was a port for ships.
 And at this time some little ships and frigates were there.
 There are also on the shore great bones of fish, which seem to be of whales or something like them; and a great quantity of them.
 On our departure they took what they needed for firewood from the houses and mosques, and what was not needed they burnt together with the houses, ships and frigates.
 In this place there is nothing but stere, and skins of goats and buffaloes.
-During the whole time that the supply of water was being taken on, we were on land without having any alarm.Portuguese navigator Duarte Barbosa described the Somali coast and noted Met (Maydh) as a town with an abundance of meat but little trade.
+During the whole time that the supply of water was being taken on, we were on land without having any alarm.Leo Africanus remarked that the town was under the dominion of the Muslim Sultanate of Adal.
+Portuguese navigator Duarte Barbosa also described the Somali coast and noted Met (Maydh) as a town with an abundance of meat but little trade.
 This would indicate that Maydh was likely a pilgrimage site where travelers would come to pray.